cwcontur/Gnocchi-Modpack/index.md

 [Introduction](https://mod.gnocchi.cc/docs/Introduction/){: .btn .btn-blue}

-More info about individual mods and resources to help with mods can be found underneath the '*Mods*' tab.
+*Wanna see which mods are in this pack?
+Check out the mods page:*

 [Mods](https://mod.gnocchi.cc/docs/Mods){: .btn }

-Info about client changes and server changes can be found under '*Configurations -> [Server](https://mod.gnocchi.cc/docs/Configurations/Server/)*' or '*-> [client](https://mod.gnocchi.cc/docs/Configurations/Client/)*' should you wish to know more about the specifics of changes to the game.
+Info about client changes and server changes can be found under '*Configurations -> [Server](https://mod.gnocchi.cc/docs/Configurations/Server/)*' or '*-> [client](https://mod.gnocchi.cc/docs/Configurations/Client/)*' should you wish to know more about the specifics of the changes to the game.

 [Server](https://mod.gnocchi.cc/docs/Configurations/Server/){: .btn }
 [Client](https://mod.gnocchi.cc/docs/Configurations/Client/){: .btn }